 '''

-#lang scribble/manual
+#lang scribble/manual package: scribble-lib

 '''

 The scribble/manual language provides all of scribble/base plus many additional functions that are specific to writing Racket documentation.
+It also associates style properties with the generated doc export to select the default Racket manual style for rendering; see §4.3.13 "Manual Rendering Style" for more information.